Date/time: Wed 26 Sep 2012 08:09:59 AM PDT

 * "had to" -- yeah, I'm pretty much at the point where I'm making committments to take photos that simply cannot be re-scheduled, so, I gotta have a camera...

-What I've done:
+What I have done:

-Reprints and Sports Packages:
+Reprints and Sports Packages

 Contact me: